V01D-NULL/MoonOS/README.md

 - A libc for the userland

 # Near future todo list
-- Make more use of the APIC (currently it's used for the timer only)
+- Make better use of the APIC (currently it's used for the timer only)
 - virtual memory subsystem
 - New physical memory manager?
 (Unsure.)